 SecureBoot enabled SecureBoot disabled EFI variables are not supported on this system

 If it reports SecureBoot enabled, disable Secure Boot in firmware and rerun the command.
-If it reports EFI variables are not supported on this system, this VM cannot query firmware state from the guest.
+If it reports EFI variables are not supported on this system, the running Linux session cannot query firmware state directly.

 dpkg --list | grep linux-image